joshrubio/the-sower-store/README.md

 - **Seamless Stripe Checkout:**
   A secure checkout process powered by Stripe's API.

-- **Secure uthentication**
+- **Secure Authentication**
-  Powered by clerk
+  Powered by Clerk

 - **Admin Features**
-  Manage stock and deliverys through a modern admin panel.
+  Manage stock and deliveries through a modern admin panel.

 - **Modern UI:**
   A sleek, professional design built with Tailwind CSS and Shadcn components.